 According to a report on Business Insider, around one-third of the global population is on lockdown due to Coronavirus.
 As of March 25, about 452,241 people have been infected with the Coronavirus worldwide.
 Countries all over the world are implementing measures to slow the spread of this virus.
 As a part of the preventive measures, a total lockdown has been imposed in many countries like India, UK, France, China, Italy, etc.

 Apart from health concerns, Coronavirus is also having a severe impact on the global economy.
-E-commerce analysts and experts all over the world are keeping a close watch on how the e-commerce industry will respond to the tragedy caused by Covid-19.
-Before moving onto the economy and business side, let’s have a look at what exactly this coronavirus is.
+E-commerce analysts and experts worldwide are keeping a close watch on how the e-commerce industry will respond to the tragedy caused by Covid-19.
+Before moving onto the economy and business side, let’s look at what exactly this coronavirus is.

 What is Coronavirus(Covid-19)?

 According to WHO, Covid-19 is an infectious disease caused by the coronavirus.
-Normal people will recover from the disease without any complications, but older people having underlying medical issues such as cardiovascular disease, diabetes, chronic respiratory disease, and cancer are more likely to get affected.
+Normal people will recover from the disease without any complications.
+Still, older people with underlying medical issues such as cardiovascular disease, diabetes, chronic respiratory disease, and cancer are more likely to be affected.
 Covid-19 can spread to another person through saliva from an infected person or through discharge from their nose.
 At present, there are no specific treatments available to cure the disease.
 Having proper hygiene, such as washing your hands regularly with soap and water or using an alcohol-based hand sanitizer, will help you to stay away from getting infected.

 Impact of Covid-19 on the global market

 Covid-19, which has spread to all parts of the world, has affected the global market and economy way beyond expectation.
 From the global share market to the travel industry, Covid-19 has wreaked havoc in almost every industry.
-According to, International Monetary Fund (IMF), the world is expected to witness a global recession this year, which will be much worse than the global financial crisis that happened in the year 2007-08.
+According to International Monetary Fund (IMF), the world is expected to witness a global recession this year, which will be much worse than the global financial crisis in 2007-08.
 On March 12, 2020, the global stock market witnessed the biggest single-day percentage fall since 1987.

 Impact of Covid-19 on the e-commerce market

-Covid-19 has affected almost all the industries, but one industry seems to be benefiting from the outbreak.
-The e-commerce industry is seeing a huge boost, as more people are staying inside their house playing on the internet.
-As the stores are closing and people are refusing to come out, many businesses have started moving their services online.
+Covid-19 has affected almost all industries, but one industry seems to be benefiting from the outbreak.
+The e-commerce industry sees a huge boost, as more people are staying inside their house playing on the internet.
+As the stores are closing and people refuse to come out, many businesses have started moving their services online.

-Has e-commerce businesses been able to keep up to the rise in demand?
+Have e-commerce businesses been able to keep up with the rise in demand?

-Most of the people are staying inside the house and shopping online instead of going out to a physical store to protect themselves from getting the infection.
-As the demand is getting higher, e-commerce businesses are finding it difficult to get the product delivered on-time.
-In a country like India, the orders that have breached the expected delivery date has increased by 21 percent between March 10-20.
+Most people stay inside the house and shopping online instead of going out to a physical store to protect themselves from infection.
+As the demand is getting higher, e-commerce businesses find it difficult to get the product delivered on time.
+In a country like India, the orders that have breached the expected delivery date have increased by 21 percent between March 10-20.
 The logistics industry has to find a solution to reduce the effect of Covid-19 on its operation.